There are now 3 possible online modes for units:

 - This research unit involves unstructured contact with a supervisor throughout the semester.

 - This unit must be completed in one semester.
 Students can enrol in this unit in either Semester 1 or Semester 2 of any year.
 Enrolment in this unit depends on the availability of an appropriate supervisor.

-The process is: (1) Student identifies a potential thesis topic, and then identifies a suitable supervisor with expertise in this area.
+The process is: (1) Request the Supervisor Nomination Form from the Unit Co-ordinator and ask for advice about identifying a supervisor; (2) Student identifies a potential thesis topic, and then identifies a suitable supervisor with expertise in this area.
 Your supervisor will ideally be a Law School academic staff member.
-A full list of academic staff can be found here http://www.law.uwa.edu.au/contact/staff; (2) approach your proposed supervisor to discuss their availability to supervise and your proposed topic; (3) request the Supervisor Nomination Form from the Unit Co-ordinator, complete the 250-word abstract, and ask the supervisor who has agreed to supervise to complete the form; (3) Send the completed form to the Unit Coordinator via email (pay attention to the deadline), and meanwhile enrol in the unit online by yourself; (4) Once the above processes are completed, your online enrolment will still remain 'invalid' but the Law Support Office will enrol you manually into the unit.
+A full list of academic staff can be found here https://www.law.uwa.edu.au/contact/staff; (3) approach your proposed supervisor to discuss their availability to supervise and your proposed topic; (4) complete the application form, and ask the supervisor who has agreed to supervise to sign the form; (5) Send the completed form to the Unit Coordinator via email (pay attention to the deadline), and meanwhile enrol in the unit online by yourself; (6) Once the above processes are completed, your online enrolment will still remain 'invalid' but the Law Support Office will enrol you manually into the unit.
 Please note, if you do not complete and return your Supervisor Nomination Form, you will not be enrolled in the unit and your enrolment will remain ‘invalid'.